Princeton-CDH/lenape-timetree/CONTRIBUTING.md

 in the timetree while using a longer, more detailed title in the leaf details.
 If not specified, title will be used for both and display_title may be omitted.

+### Featured leaves

+On mobile, only labels for featured leaves are displayed on the default view (when the tree is unzoomed).
+To mark a leaf as featured, add `featured: true` to the metadata for that leaf.
+This should be used sparingly!

+### Unpublishing leaves

+If there is a leaf that needs to be pulled from the public site for some reason, but you don't want to delete the file entirely, you can mark it as a draft by adding `draft: true` to the metadata at the top of the file for that leaf.

 ### Adding images to leaves

 To include an image in the detailed description for a leaf: